soumende1/CarND-Extended-Kalman-Filter-P1/READ.md

 As you can see, the simulator connect to it right away.

-The following is an image of the simulator:
+The following is an image of the simulator at start:

 ![Simulator without data](https://github.com/soumende1/CarND-Extended-Kalman-Filter-P1/blob/master/images/simulator_at_start.PNG)

-The simulator provides two datasetsdepending on the order the first measurement is sent to the EKF
+The simulator provides two datasets depending on the order the first measurement is sent to the EKF

 - On dataset 1, the LIDAR measurement is sent first.
 - On dataset 2, the RADAR measurement is sent first.